Dynamic mean field programming: Dynamic mean field theory for Bayesian reinforcement learning

 \subsection{Probability distribution over Q-value iterates}

-Dynamic mean field theory considers as a starting point the moment generating function (MGF) of the distribution over trajectories of a system.
-Given that the system we study is deterministic, albeit subject to ``disorder" due to uncertain parameters, we consider a noise-perturbed system.
-We consider the perturbation to be independent Gaussian noise $W_{sa}^{n}$ at each state action pair $(s,a)$ and at each iteration $n$.
-The noise term $W_{sa}^{n}$ is technically needed for a large deviations analysis (even with arbitrarily small noise) \citet{moynot2002large}, but can be safely removed in the generating functional approach later, and thus only serves to first define a moment generating function \citet{crisanti2018path}.
-Thus we study the following system
+Dynamic mean field theory considers as a starting point a moment generating function (MGF) of the distribution over trajectories of a system.
+Given that the system we study is deterministic, albeit subject to disorder due to uncertain parameters, it is convenient to consider a noise-perturbed system.
+The noise terms are needed for a large deviations analysis in the neural network case, since these provide a well defined Radon-Nikodym derivative \cite{moynot2002large}, which in continuous time is calculated by the Girsanov theorem \cite{arous1995large}.
+We do not have such technicalities here since the equations evolve on a discrete index, but we do need the noise to write down a probability distribution.

+The perturbations are independent Gaussian noise $W_{sa}^{k}$ terms added to each state action pair $(s,a)$ and at each iteration $n$.
+Thus, we study the following system